 At the heart of Delray Beach’s arts district is a rainbow mural painted atop the paved intersection on Northeast 1st Street and 2nd Avenue.

-The city has so far refused calls to remove it, despite Florida Department of Transportation officials decrying the mural and saying violates road safety rules.
+The city has refused calls to remove it, despite Florida Department of Transportation officials decrying the mural and saying it's a violation of road safety rules.

 The mural was unveiled back in 2021 and was meant to celebrate LGBTQ pride and inclusion.
 But now, with other cities like West Palm Beach and Boynton Beach backing down under state pressure, Delray Beach officials are standing firm — despite threats of funding cuts for noncompliance.